 He has been reviewer of articles proposed for the publication on several international journals.

 Fabio Marchetti is presently lecturer at the University of Pisa of the following courses: Bioinorganic Chemistry, Organometallic Chemistry, General and Inorganic Chemistry (Degree Course in Agricultural Sciences).
-He has supervised over 20 BSc, 13 MSc and 5 PhD theses in Chemistry or Industrial Chemistry.
+He has supervised 25 BSc, 17 MSc and 7 PhD theses in Chemistry or Industrial Chemistry.

 He is member of the Council for the PhD in Chemistry and Material Science of the University of Pisa, and has been reviewer of PhD theses in Chemistry from both Italian universities and abroad.

-He is delegate for the University of Pisa in the Assembly of CIRCC (Interuniversity Consortium for Chemical Reactivity and Catalysis).
+He has been delegate for the University of Pisa in the Assembly of CIRCC (Interuniversity Consortium for Chemical Reactivity and Catalysis).